-- at March 31, 2019 (Column M) should equal the amount reported in Schedule 21A Line 6 otherwise an error message will be occur. - The total accounts payable for the Government of Ontario, Other Ministries, School Boards, Colleges, Hospitals and Ontario Government Agencies are shown on Accounts Payable (Line 2.2).
-The adjusted balance as at March 31, 2019 (Column M) should equal the balance reported on Schedule 21C Line 6 otherwise an error message will occur. - Assets held for sale on Line 1.9 should equal the amount reported on Schedule 22A.Otherwise an error message will occur. - Line 2.7.1 is to report the accrued interest on OFA loans.
+- The grant revenue should be recorded in Schedule 20, line 1.1, column C.1 (Legislative grants current year).
+The AR-DGP should be also be entered in Schedule 21A, line 1.2.1 (AR Min. of Ed DGP). - Boards may record the AR-DGP that is currently in their accounting system.
+There is no need to true-up the amount as at March 31, 2020 if the board has not already done so, since the ministry will reverse this amount on consolidation. - The total accounts payable for the Government of Ontario, Other Ministries, School Boards, Colleges, Hospitals and Ontario Government Agencies are shown on Accounts Payable (Line 2.2).
+The adjusted balance as at March 31, 2021 (Column M) should equal the balance reported on Schedule 21C Line 6 otherwise an error message will occur. - Assets held for sale on Line 1.9 should equal the amount reported on Schedule 22A.Otherwise an error message will occur. - Line 2.7.1 is to report the accrued interest on OFA loans.
 It should equal the amount reported on Schedule 21D.
 Line 2.7 (Accrued interest on debt - non-OFA) shows the boards total interest accrual less the portion related to OFA interest. - Tangible Capital Assets are recorded under Non-Financial Assets (Line 4.3), and should equal the amount reported on Schedule 22. - Temporary Investments (Line 1.2) are transitional or current in nature such as short term investments and are made to obtain a return on a temporary basis (greater than 90 days and less than 1 year).
-Long term investments should be reported on Line 1.8. - Deferred Capital Contributions is in the Liabilities section at Line 2.22.
-It should equal the amount reported on Schedule 24 - Deferred Capital Contribution Continuity, Total Deferred Capital Contributions - Balance at March 31, 2019 (Line 2.3, Column 7). - Total Deferred Revenue reported on Line 2.17 should equal the amount reported on Schedule 21E: Deferred Revenues by the ministry. - Liabilities for Contaminated Sites on Line 2.21 should equal the amount reported on Schedule 26 Column 7.
+Long term investments should be reported on Line 1.8.

+- Deferred Capital Contributions is in the Liabilities section at Line 2.22.
+It should equal the amount reported on Schedule 24 - Deferred Capital Contribution Continuity, Total Deferred Capital Contributions - Balance at March 31, 2021 (Line 2.3, Column 7). - Total Deferred Revenue reported on Line 2.17 should equal the amount reported on Schedule 21E: Deferred Revenues by the ministry. - Liabilities for Contaminated Sites on Line 2.21 should equal the amount reported on Schedule 26 Column 7